Mitraaaaa/Store/README.md

 ### Search

-* Search can be done 14 differents way excaltyl the same way done in main list .(one exp is shown bellow)
+* Search can be done 14 differents way excalty the same way done in main list .(one exp is shown bellow)

 <img src="guide%20pic/search-group.png" width="500" higth="500" >